Plot the Gaussian probability function for a range of numbers raised to one of several exponents:

 L = LEGEND(POSITION=[0.4,90], /DATA)

-The expression for which the Gaussian integral is to be evaluated.
+The upper limit of integration in the first dimension at which the Gaussian integral is evaluated.

 Thread Pool Keywords